phr3nzy/emt/README.md

 	PORT
 	HOST
 	MONGO_URI
-	SECRET #JWT and stuff :p
+	SECRET # for JWT and stuff

 Then run: